-- 1. For the purpose of the enforcement of Article 7(1) of this Regulation, Chapter IV of Regulation (EU) 2022/2065 shall apply, and any references therein to compliance with the relevant provisions of Regulation (EU) 2022/2065 shall be deemed to include Article 7(1) of this Regulation.
-To the extent that powers are conferred upon the Commission under Chapter IV of Regulation (EU) 2022/2065, they shall also cover the application of Article 7(1) of this Regulation. - 2.
-Authorities designated by the Member State of the relevant Single Digital Entry Point shall be competent to enforce Articles 6(3), 6(4), 6(4a), 7(2), 7(3) and 9 of this Regulation. - 3.
-Member States shall lay down rules on penalties applicable to infringements by online short-term rental platforms and to hosts of Articles 6(3), 6(4), 6(4a), 7(2), 7(3) and 9.
+- 1. For the purpose of the enforcement of Articles 7(1) and 7a of this Regulation, Chapter IV of Regulation (EU) 2022/2065 shall apply, and any references therein to compliance with the relevant provisions of Regulation (EU) 2022/2065 shall be deemed to include Article 7(1) of this Regulation.
+To the extent that powers are conferred upon the Commission under Chapter IV of Regulation (EU) 2022/2065, they shall also cover the application of Articles 7(1) and 7a of this Regulation. - 2.
+Authorities designated by the Member State of the relevant Single Digital Entry Point shall be competent to enforce Articles 6, 7(2), 7(3) and 9 of this Regulation. - 3.
+Member States shall lay down rules on penalties applicable to infringements by online short-term rental platforms and, where appropriate by hosts of Articles 6, 7(2), 7(3) and 9.
 Member States shall ensure that those penalties are effective, proportionate and dissuasive.